MorningLightMountain713/FluxVault/examples/full_app_demo/README.md

 - Start the agent first `fluxvault agent --bind-address 127.0.0.1 --signed-vault-connections --zelid 1GKugrE8cmw9NysWFJPwszBbETRLwLaLmM`

+* Note - by default the agent working_dir is `/tmp` on unix and `C:\TEMP` on windows - once the keeper has run, this is where the agent files will be stored (unless you specify a working dir manually)

 - Start the keeper (from the `keeper` directory) `python keeper.py <Vanity string>`

 - Watch the magic happen